GenomeDataScience/FastRandomForest/README.md

 ## How does it work?
 In the FastRF 2 algorithm each tree is built from a subset of attributes from the entire dataset.
 In comparison, in the standard RF, individual nodes are constructed using subsets of attributes, but there are no tree-wise constraints.
-An improvement in execution time using this trick can be substantial: average 2.41-fold improvement over Weka RF across 33 tested real-world datasets of intermediate to large size; 2.76-fold and 6.20-fold for synthetic datasets based on the RDG1 and BayesNet generators, respectively.
+An improvement in execution time using this trick can be substantial: **average 2.41-fold speed improvement over Weka RF** across 33 tested real-world datasets of intermediate to large size; 2.76-fold and 6.20-fold for synthetic datasets based on the RDG1 and BayesNet generators, respectively.
 More details on [speed benchmarks wiki page](https://github.com/jordipiqueselles/FastRandomForest/wiki/Results).

 Overall, we find that use of the FastRF 2.0 algorithmic trick retains the classification accuracy of the original Weka RF and FastRF 0.99 implementation.
 One possible explanation for this is that sub-sampling attributes per tree helps decorrelate the predictions of the individual trees, which is a desirable property in an ensemble classifier.
 Of note, for individual datasets the accuracy may vary in either direction - please see the [accuracy benchmarks wiki page](https://github.com/jordipiqueselles/FastRandomForest/wiki/Results).